Trout Stamp Cost in California: None Required in 2026

 When would a Nevada trout stamp affect a California angler?

-Nevada’s trout stamp matters only if you choose to fish on a Nevada license, such as on Lake Tahoe or Topaz Lake.
-If you fish those shared waters on a California license instead, Nevada’s trout stamp rules do not apply to you.
+Nevada no longer requires a separate trout stamp.
+This only matters if you choose to fish on a Nevada license on shared waters such as Lake Tahoe or Topaz Lake.
+If you fish those waters on a California license instead, Nevada’s old stamp rules do not apply to you.

 How much does the Nevada trout stamp cost?